masonschafercodes/next-prisma-auth-template/docs/EnvironmentVariables.md

 Variables:

 Most of the variables are setup and ready for you to start development.
-The only ones you will absolutely need to setup are the specefic OAuth credentials that you are going to be using for [next-auth](https://next-auth.js.org/).
+The only ones you will absolutely need to setup are the specific OAuth credentials that you are going to be using for [next-auth](https://next-auth.js.org/).

 - `NEXTAUTH_SECRET` is a random unique string.